National Peasants' Party: PNȚ cabinets

 Historian Barbara Jelavich sees Maniu's resignation as "ill-considered", effectively leaving Romania's electorate without an administration that "best represented [its] option".
 Carol ultimately asked Mironescu to resign in April 1931, and replaced him with Iorga, who led a minority cabinet.
 The National Peasantists were defeated by their PNL rivals in the election of June 1931, taking just 15% of the vote.
 Again called to power, with Vaida at the helm, they had a comeback with the early election of 1932, taking 40%.
 Carol persuaded Maniu to become Prime Minister in October.
 He resigned again in January 1933, after a row with Carol, who wanted Mihalache stripped of his post at Internal Affairs.
 Vaida returned as PNȚ Prime Minister, holding on to that position until November 13.
 Maniu had stepped down as PNȚ leader in June 1931, leaving Mihalache in charge to July of the following year; he then returned and held on to his seat to January 1933, when he was replaced by Vaida.
 Maniu and his supporters were now in the minority, issuing reprimands against Vaida's alliance with Carol.

 Despite its unprecedented success, the party was pushed into a defensive position by the Great Depression, and failed to enact many its various policy proposals; its support by workers and left-wing militants was affected during the strike actions of Lupeni and Grivița, which its ministers repressed with noted expediency.
-The former incident in particular was received as a shock by working-class voters.
+The former incident in particular was received as a shock by working-class voters, and led journalist Romulus Cioflec to hand in his resignation from the party, in what became a public scandal.
 All PNȚ cabinets were also confronted by the rise of revolutionary fascism, heralded by the Iron Guard.
 The latter's "Captain", Corneliu Zelea Codreanu, took up elements from the PNȚ program and planned ahead for its downfall.
 In 1932, PNȚ enjoys approached the newly formed National Socialist Party with an offer to share electoral lists; the offer was rejected.
 National Peasantism also met competition from a hard-right version of itself: the National Agrarian Party, formed by Octavian Goga (a poet and activist, once affiliated with the PNR).